 (2) Aircraft Access.
 A person must obtain a special area permit before landing an aircraft in the critical habitat area.

 (3) Structures.
-A person may not construct a structure, including duck blinds, tree stands, or other hardened structure, within the critical habitat area without first obtaining a special area permit.
+A person must obtain a special area permit before constructing a structure, including duck blinds, tree stands, or other hardened structure, within the critical habitat area.

 (4) Camping.
-The following restrictions apply to camping activities within the critical habitat area:
+The following conditions apply to camping activities within the critical habitat area:

-(A) a person may not engage in non-commercial camping within the critical habitat area for more than 14 consecutive days at one location unless authorized by a special area permit issued before the camping activity begins;
+(A) a person must obtain a special area permit before the camping activity begins to engage in non-commercial camping within the critical habitat area for more than 14 consecutive days at one location;

-(B) a person may not provide commercial camping services within the critical habitat area unless authorized by a special area permit issued before providing the services;
+(B) a person may not provide commercial camping services within the critical habitat area unless authorized by a special area permit issued before providing the services.

-(C) a person may not place, deposit, or leave any solid waste, including garbage and litter within the critical habitat area; all waste must be removed at the time the camping activity ends.

 (5) Grazing.
-A person may not engage in grazing activities within the critical habitat area unless authorized by a special area permit before the grazing activity begins.
+A person must obtain a special area permit before engaging in grazing activities within the critical habitat.

 (6) Fuel storage and hazardous substances.
 The following restrictions apply to fuel storage and the handling of hazardous substances within the critical habitat area:

-(A) a person may not release or dispose of a hazardous substance as defined by AS 46.09.900, or petroleum-based fuel in the critical habitat area;
+(A) a person may not release or dispose of a hazardous substance, or petroleum-based fuel in the critical habitat area;

-(B) a person may not store fuel in the critical habitat area unless authorized by a special area permit issued before the activity begins; this prohibition does not apply to
+(B) a person may not store fuel in the critical habitat area unless authorized by a special area permit issued before the activity begins; this condition does not apply to

 (i) fuel contained in fuel tanks on board vessels, vehicles, or aircraft;

-(ii) fuel actively used in a camp; and
+(ii) fuel actively used in a camp.

-(iii) fuel contained within permitted structures.

 (b) In this section,